 Some restaurant online ordering platforms let you suggest add-on items to customers before they check out.
 Upsell add ons like beverages, appetisers and sides.

 Suggest dish combinations to increase order sizes.
-Philadelphia’s Nunu offers sushi combo platters on their online ordering platforms.
-While a single roll goes for less than $10 on average, the combos range from $28 to $70.
+Examples include sushi combo platters–while a single roll goes for less than $10 on average, the combos range from $28 to $70.

 Darragh says, “we are probably selling more [sushi combos] now than we ever were pre-COVID.
 People are eating a little differently at home now.
 They’re trying to get that restaurant experience inside their house and spending a little bit more on meals.
 They’re either ordering more food than they normally would or maybe going for those more expensive items.”